thugsb/wsdl-cascade/docs/new-catalogue.md

 * Disable the www and mobile destinations on the catalogue, grad-catalogue, www-undergrad, www-grad and faculty sites.
 * Edit the $lastyear and $nextyear in `copyIndexPages.php`, and run it.
+* Make sure that the index/year pages are next to each other in the folder order, so the mobile nav neighbours show up (they should be last, unless new assets were created).
+* Change the `$year` in `renameOldProgramLandingPages.php` to the old year and run it.
 * Make the newly-created humanities/modern-lang/20xx-20xx not indexable.
 * Edit the display name of the cat-admin/_admin/asset-factories/course-folder folder.
 * Edit the $lastyear and $nextyear in `addNextYearsCoursesFolders.php`, make sure the $start_asset is the ugrad folder, and run it.